The Yellow Rose of Texas (song): Origin

 The earliest known version of "The Yellow Rose of Texas" is found in Christy's Plantation Melodies.
 No. 2, a songbook published under the authority of Edwin Pearce Christy in Philadelphia in 1853.
-Christy was the founder of the blackface minstrel show known as the Christy's Minstrels.
+Christy was the founder of the blackface minstrel troupe known as Christy's Minstrels.
 The song was uncredited in the songbook and it had no sheet music.
 In 1858, someone named J.K. revised the lyrics of the song and added a piano accompaniment to the song.
 Research in 2010 proposed that J.K. was John Kelly, who used the stage name J.K.
 Campbell, later J.K.
 Edward, as a member of the Christy's Minstrels.
 It is possible that J.K. was the original writer of the song.

-Like most minstrel songs, the lyrics are written in a cross between a parody of a generic creole dialect historically attributed to African-Americans and standard American English.
-The song is written in the first person from the perspective of an African-American singer who refers to himself as a "darkey," longing to return to "a yellow girl" (that is, a light-skinned, or bi-racial woman born of African/African-American and European-American progenitors).
+The song is written in the first person from the perspective of an African-American singer who longs to return to "a yellow girl" (that is, a light-skinned or biracial black woman).
 In the 1858 revision, J.K changed the lyrics from "yellow girl" to "yellow rose".
 The following year Napoleon W. Gould added a guitar arrangement to the song.

 The song became a popular song particularly associated with Texas, and its popularity continued into the 20th century.
-In 1933, Gene Autry and Jimmie Long made it into a cowboy song with some revisions of the lyrics, for example, replacing "no other darkey knows her, no darkey only me" with "no other fellow knows her, nobody else but me."
+In 1933, Gene Autry and Jimmie Long made it into a cowboy song with some revisions of the lyrics, for example, replacing "no other darkey knows her, no darkey only me" with "no other fellow knows her, nobody else but me".
 Roy Rogers performed a version of the song in the 1944 film The Yellow Rose of Texas.
 The lyrics continued to evolve in the 20th century into a song that is racially neutral.

 A story emerged in the 20th century that "The Yellow Rose of Texas" referred to Emily D. West, who was supposedly involved in the Battle of San Jacinto during the Texas Revolution.
 The claim is disputed, but it nevertheless spawned a number of books on the subject.